Sanchit611/testing/README.md

 **How does it behave when bucketing produces an empty bucket?**

-`rank_equal_groups` produces contiguous equal-size groups, so a bucket can only be empty if there are fewer alphas than buckets; the per-cluster loop simply produces no slab for an empty cluster and the QP runs on the remaining buckets.
+Buckets are equal-sized by construction, so an empty bucket only arises when there are **fewer alphas than the 20 bucket slots** - exactly the very-few-alphas case above.
+This is not handled gracefully: the bucket-building step still iterates over all 20 bucket slots, and an empty slot has no alpha positions to sum, so it does not produce a valid super-alpha.
+The practical consequence is that the function expects the number of selected alphas to comfortably exceed the bucket count; when the universe of selected alphas is that small, the right fix is to reduce the bucket count rather than rely on the current path.
+With the normal alpha counts (hundreds to thousands) every bucket is populated and this never triggers.

 **Are there asset-class-specific branches (equities vs futures)?
 Region-specific branches (GLOBAL vs single-region)?**

-The function is expected to run in equities only.
+The function is **equities-only** (booksize normalisation, `ret1_excess`, alpha cube).
+No futures branch.
+No explicit region branches (see Section 12); same code path for single- and multi-region.

 **What known failure modes exist (singular matrix, optimizer non-convergence, exploding gradients, OOM)?**